Last week, I received an email from a former graduate of my six-week blogging course.

 Of course, not everyone will enjoy what you write, and they’re the readers who don’t matter.
 I doubt E.L.
 James is that bothered about the readers who didn’t like Fifty Shades of Grey, as she sits on the mountain of cash that came from writing the fastest-selling UK paperback of all time, and the Hollywood movie adaptation deals that followed.

-If you’d like to give expressive writing a go, but you’d like some guidance and support from a small and dedicated group, my next Bodacious Blogging Course begins in mid-September, for six weeks.
+If you’d like to give expressive writing a go, but you’d like some guidance and support from a small and dedicated group, my new Blogging Basics course begins on 29th September, for six weeks.

 What will you write about?